sourcery-ai-experiments/QuarticSDK/docs/dev_guide/basic.md

 This refers to the tag entity which contains the details of the tag.
 Tag contains all the properties of the base Entity defined above.

 ### .data
 The method returns the tagdata iterator for the selected tag for the set `start_time` and `stop_time`, which can be used to iterate through the data in batches of 200,000 datapoints.
 More details under the `TagDataIterator` subsection.
-The method parameters are:
+The method parameters are as follows:

 - **start_time (mandatory)**: (epoch) Refers to the `start_time` for fetching the data of the asset.
 - **stop_time (mandatory)**: (epoch) Refers to the `stop_time` for fetching the data of the asset.
-- **granularity (optional)**: Refers to the granularity at which data is required.
-Depending upon the granularity provided.
-It automatically averages the granularity to either of RAW (granularity of tag edge connector), 5s, 30s, 60s, 300s, 1200s, 3600s, 10800s, 21600s, 43200s, 86400s.
-If no granularity is provided, it will take the default granularity as the raw granularity.
+- **granularity (optional)**: This refers to the granularity at which data is required.
+If the granularity provided, the method returns the data in the tag for the given time range with the lower of the closest possible granularity: Raw (granularity of the datasource), 5s, 30s, 60s, 300s, 1200s, 3600s, 10800s, 21600s, 43200s or 86400s.
+The default granularity is Raw.
 - **return_type (optional)**: The user can pass either `pd`, which will return the pandas dataframe iterator, or `json` which will return json object on return.
 This value takes the `pd` value as default.
 - **transformations (optional)**: The user is supposed to pass the list of interpolations and aggregations here.
 Further details on transformations is provided towards the end of this documentation.